 Behold!
 Bugho Falls.
 I didn’t get to take too many pictures when we arrived.
 I just wanted to enjoy being there.

-It was absolutely fun trip.
+It was an absolutely fun trip.
 I remember telling myself last month to have a more chill trip this time, but I guess ‘chill’ doesn’t really exist in my dictionary. 😉

 If you want to learn more about Bacalla Woods Campsite, please visit their Official Facebook page or contact Mr. Ian Bacalla at 0923 825 6945.